 How to do an inversion, the video:

 Emily and Ludvig learn to do an inversion.
 The movie is 1.5 minutes long.
-See it here, or read more instructions while viewing it on the Spinning Babies Blog.
+See more written details and perhaps see the same video load faster on the Spinning Babies Blog.
 Emily’s baby was in a transverse lie (lying sideways in the womb) days before labor.
 If labor were to begin with the baby lying sideways there would be no choice but a cesarean.
 She learned to do the Forward-Leaning Inversion and did it twice for this movie and then again in the morning.

 Please don’t crawl down!
 I would now ask her to rise back up to the couch rather than crawl down to protect her SI joints in her pelvis.
 She got an ultrasound that day and the baby had gotten head down by then!

 To do the FLI, the mother’s knees are at the edge putting her bottom way up in the air.
 She does not rest on her thighs.
 She rises back up to kneeling and doesn’t crawl down.
 This is best.

-See the ligaments (pink in the inset).
 The weight of the baby gently pulls on the ligaments and gives a stretch to the cervical ligaments.
-See the short pink ligaments near the tailbone and sacrum.
-They are harder to find than the large broad ligament surrounding the baby.
 When the mother swings back up to kneeling again the ligaments will relax a bit more and are less tense than before.
 Repeating this daily helps them relax back to a balanced tone (not too tight or too loose).

 Relaxing the uterine ligaments helps the uterus be more balanced, meaning not pulled front or back or to either side.
 This balance helps the baby to get in a better position for birth- or helps the mother have more room or softness to birth a baby in a challenging position.